mbaumer/us_hep_funding/docs/_states/FL.md

 ```
 Institution                        Amount ($)
 -------------------------------  ------------
-Florida State University           14,229,999
+Florida State University           18,580,999
-University of Florida              10,824,000
+University of Florida              15,478,000
-UNIVERSITY OF FLORIDA               4,654,000
-FLORIDA STATE UNIVERSITY            4,351,000
-Florida Institute of Technology     1,371,000
+Florida Institute of Technology     1,670,000
-FLORIDA INSTITUTE OF TECHNOLOGY       299,000
-FLORIDA A&M UNIVERSITY                141,000
-Florida A&M University                 78,000
+Florida A&M University                219,000
 ```
 ## SC Contracts
 In the past 8 years, this state has received: